dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Budget/README.md

 #### Neutrality Year Capping:
 To ensure meaningful visualization and interpretation, neutrality years are capped at **Maximum**: 2100 (standard future limit)

-#### Negative Budget Countries:
-For countries with negative carbon budgets (indicating they have already exceeded their allocated budget), the neutrality year calculation uses a **planetary boundary approach**:
-- **Method**: Find the historical year when cumulative emissions exceeded the allocated budget
-- **Result**: Shows when the country should have reached neutrality (e.g., 1976, 1991, 2007)
-- **Interpretation**: Countries with neutrality years in the past (e.g., 1976) indicate they should have reached carbon neutrality by that year to stay within their budget

-#### Final Outputs:
-The script generates two files that are ready for visualization:
-*   `scenario_parameters.csv`: Contains the detailed parameters for every unique scenario combination (country, warming target, probability, distribution principle), including the calculated neutrality year and country-specific budget.
-*   `forecast_data.csv`: A long-format file containing the year-by-year forecasted emissions for every scenario, showing a linear decrease to zero.

 ---